Advertisement

 Affordable Housing in Birmingham, Alabama

 Birmingham, Alabama is served by 2 housing authorities offering federal rental assistance through Section 8 and Public Housing programs.
-Right now, 5 waiting lists are accepting applications in the Birmingham area.
-There are also 29 open waitlists within 50 miles that accept applications from non-residents.
+Right now, 1 waiting list is accepting applications in the Birmingham area.
+There are also 30 open waitlists within 50 miles that accept applications from non-residents.

-Housing programs available in Birmingham include Public Housing, Section 8 Housing Choice Vouchers (HCV), VASH, Mainstream, Project-Based Vouchers (PBV), RAD.
-Of these, the following currently have open waitlists: Public Housing (2 open), HCV (1 open), VASH (1 open).
+Housing programs available in Birmingham include Section 8 Housing Choice Vouchers (HCV), Mainstream, Project-Based Vouchers (PBV), Public Housing, VASH, RAD.

 Latest Opening